jsa-aerial/aerobio/doc/user-guide.md

 * _Sequencer output samples_ : These are the sets of reads defined by the I7 and I5 indices specified in the [sample sheet](#samplesheetcsv).
 They typically reside in one (if only R1 reads) or two (corresponding R1 and R2) fastq files as generated by a _no lane splitting_ conversion (via bcl2fastq, bcl-convert, et.al.) from direct sequencer [binary basecalls (BCL) fileas](https://www.illumina.com/informatics/sequencing-data-analysis/sequence-file-formats.html).

 * _Experiment sub-reads_ : These reads constitute subsets within the sequencer samples.
-Generally, they are identified with a condition, replicate within a condition, organism, or some other experiment specific _attributes_.
+Generally, they are identified with a biological source, replicate within a source, organism, or some other experiment specific _attributes_.
 They are identified by barcodes attached to the relevant sequences.

 * _Experiment barcodes_ : These are the barcodes attached to sequences to identify an experiment's various reads within the different sequencer samples.
-They pick out (or delineate) the various subsets of reads corresponding to conditions, replicates, species, etc.  They may or may not span samples.
+They pick out (or delineate) the various subsets of reads corresponding to sources, source replicates, species, etc.  They may or may not span samples.

 Given the above, Aerobio needs a means by which it can pull out reads from samples that are specific to a particular experimental attribute and aggregate them into separate fastq files.
 That's what the read linkage section of the Exp-SampleSheet.csv is for.